Mauro Galetti: Early life and education

 Galetti was born in Campinas, São Paulo during the Military regime in Brazil.
-Grandson of a Portuguese immigrant from Madeira Island and son of Physics teacher, Galetti was always influenced by his brother Marcos Rodrigues and his uncle Pedro Manoel Galetti Jr. who are both biologists.
-He grew up in Campinas, São Paulo until the age of 25 when he moved to University of Cambridge to earn the Doctor of Philosophy.
+Grandson of a Portuguese immigrant from Madeira Island and son of Physics teacher, Galetti was always influenced by his brother Marcos Rodrigues and his uncle Pedro Manoel Galetti Jr., who are both biologists.
+He grew up in Campinas, São Paulo until the age of 25, when he moved to University of Cambridge to earn the Doctor of Philosophy.
 Galetti is an alumni member of Robinson College.

-During his childhood, he studied in a suburban school until his parents moved him to Imaculada Coração de Maria a prestigious private school.
+During his childhood, he studied in a suburban school until his parents moved him to Imaculada Coração de Maria, a prestigious private school.
 He enrolled in the Biology course at State University of Campinas in 1986.
-Since his early days in the university, he noticed that most classes were uninteresting to him so he decided to spend most of his mornings in the forest fragment near Mata de Santa Genebra, Campinas, São Paulo.
-There he starts observing and studying howler monkeys, squirrels, and other fruit-eating animals.
-By following howler monkeys from dusk to dawn, he realized a myriad of frugivoresthat rely on fleshy fruits in the rainforest.
+Since his early days in the university, he noticed that most classes were uninteresting to him, so he decided to spend most of his mornings in the forest fragment near Mata de Santa Genebra, Campinas, São Paulo.
+There, he starts observing and studying howler monkeys, squirrels, and other fruit-eating animals.
+By following howler monkeys from dusk to dawn, he realized a myriad of frugivores that rely on fleshy fruits in the rainforest.
 In the University, he was inspired by his former professors and naturalists Ivan Sazima, Keith Brown, and Wesley R. Silva.
 Galetti was supervised by Dr. Leonor Patricia Cerdeira Morellato, who compared the interactions between fruits and frugivores in this forest fragment.
 His work is a pioneer in understanding the complex network interactions between fruits and frugivores in hyper-diverse ecosystems.
 The small forest fragment near the university was his major laboratory where he spent most mornings watching birds and mammals eating fruits.

 In 1988, Galetti attended a talk by the Mexican ecologist Rodolfo Dirzo, who presents for the first time his ideas about the impact of defaunation on plant communities.
-This talk influences him for the rest of his career.
+This talk influenced him for the rest of his career.

-Galetti enrolled in the Master's program at State University of Campinas in 1990 and by August 1992 (after 18 months) he received a Master's in Science diploma and moved to Cambridge in September 1992.
+Galetti enrolled in the Master's program at State University of Campinas in 1990, and by August 1992 (after 18 months), he received a Master's in Science diploma and moved to Cambridge in September 1992.
 From 1992 to 1996, he was enrolled in the Wildlife Research Group at Cambridge University, UK.
-He completed his master's degree in 15 months.
+His thesis, "Fruits and frugivores in a tropical forest", received the WWF award for the best thesis supported in that year.

 At the Cambridge University, he worked at the Wildlife Research Group under David Chivers supervision.
 Other members of this lab. are Carlos Peres, Adriano Chiarello, Kim McConkey, Alfredo Cuarón.